Hiren879/aws-labda-demo/README.md

-# aws-lambda-demo
+# aws-sns-demo
-This is a demo repo for aws-lambda
+This is a demo repo for aws-sns with spring boot